bandiatindra/Non-Profit-Crowdfunding-Recommendation-System/README.md

 # Non-Profit-Crowdfunding-Recommendation-System

+In this project we have built 2 recommendation systems (content and collaborative filtering) to recommend new projects to existing donors based on their donation history.

-Below are the contents of this Python Notebook
+Below are the contents of this Analysis

 1. Background
 2. Key Business Questions